-- Contributions to health savings accounts are tax-deductible (up to the annual contribution limit)
+- Contributions to health savings accounts are tax-deductible (up to the annual HSA contribution limit)

 - Returns earned in the account are tax-free

-- You pay zero tax on withdrawals for qualifying medical expenses (certain states like CA and NJ charge state income taxes).
+- You pay zero tax on withdrawals for qualifying medical expenses (certain states charge state income taxes).